Robert Woods (wide receiver, born 1992): 2018 season: Super Bowl appearance

 Woods returned as the Rams' No. 1 wide receiver and started alongside second-year receiver Cooper Kupp and offseason acquisition Brandin Cooks.

 During Week 3, Woods caught ten receptions for 104 yards and two touchdowns in a 35–23 victory over the Los Angeles Chargers.
 In the next game against the Vikings, he had five receptions for 101 yards and a touchdown in the 38–31 victory.
 Two weeks later, Woods had seven receptions for 109 yards in a 23–20 road victory over the Denver Broncos.
 During Week 14 against the Chicago Bears, he caught seven passes for 61 yards as the Rams lost 15–6.
 Woods reached 1,000 receiving yards for the season for the first time in his career in this game.

 Woods finished the 2018 season with 86 receptions for 1,219 yards and six touchdowns in 16 games and starts.
 In the playoffs, Woods helped the Rams defeat the Dallas Cowboys in the Divisional Round with six receptions for 69 yards in a 30–22 victory.
-He had six receptions for 33 yards as the Rams defeated the New Orleans Saints on the road in overtime by a score of 26–23 in the 2018 NFC Championship Game to reach Super Bowl LIII where they faced the Patriots.
-In the Super Bowl, Woods recorded five catches for 70 yards and a five-yard rush but the Rams lost by a score of 13–3 in the lowest-scoring Super Bowl in history.
+He had six receptions for 33 yards as the Rams defeated the New Orleans Saints on the road in overtime by a score of 26–23 during the controversial NFC Championship Game to reach Super Bowl LIII, where they faced the Patriots.
+In the Super Bowl, Woods recorded five receptions for 70 yards and a five-yard rush but the Rams lost by a score of 13–3 in the lowest-scoring Super Bowl in history.
 He was ranked 76th by his fellow players on the NFL Top 100 Players of 2019.

 2019 season

 During Week 4 against the Tampa Bay Buccaneers, Woods caught 13 passes for 164 yards in the 55–40 loss.
-During Week 13 against the Arizona Cardinals, he had 13 catches for 172 yards in a 34–7 victory.
+During Week 13 against the Arizona Cardinals, he had 13 receptions for 172 yards in a 34–7 victory.
 In the next game against the Seahawks, Woods rushed twice for 29 yards and caught seven passes for 98 yards and his first touchdown of the season during the 28–12 victory.
-During Saturday Night Football against the 49ers in Week 16, he finished with eight catches for 117 yards as the Rams lost 31–34 and were eliminated from playoff contention.
+During Week 16 against the 49ers, he finished with eight receptions for 117 yards as the Rams lost on the road 34–31 and were eliminated from playoff contention.

 Woods finished the 2019 season with 90 receptions for 1,134 yards and two touchdowns in 15 games and starts.